DFE-Digital/login.dfe.infrastructure/README.md

 ### Secrets
 ---
-*All Add by pipeline secrets will automatically be added in the keyvault after the pre-deployment infrastructure completes
+*All secret must be added in the deployed environment *All Add by pipeline secrets will automatically be added in the keyvault after the pre-deployment infrastructure completes

 1. Add by pipeline, app insights instrumentation key in the keyvault with the name `appInsightsInstrumentationKey`